 - There’s no football instruction at a combine.
 So if you’re trying to improve your skills and learn more about the game of football attend a football camp instead.

-NCSA explains the values of football combines and football camps in football recruiting
+NCSA explains the values of football combines and how many you should be attending.

 How important are football camps?